 The Counter Terrorism and Security Act 2015 places a due on certain bodies, including schools, to have 'due regard to the need to prevent people from being drawn into terrorism'.
-The DfE has produced non-statutory advice for schools, 'The Prevent duty' June 2015.
+The DfE has produced non-statutory advice for schools, 'The Prevent Duty: for schools and childcare providers' June 2015.

 This work is part of schools' broader safeguarding responsibilities and protecting children from other harms (drugs, gangs, neglect, and sexual exploitation).
 During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.
-The PREVENT duty (July 2015) summarises four areas in which schools might be involved: risk assessment, working in partnership, staff training and IT policies.
+The advice summarises areas in which schools might be involved: risk assessment, working in partnership, staff training, IT policies and building children's resilience to radicalisation.